jheddings/notional/docs/parser.md

 # Parsers #

-Notional includes several parsers for importing exernal content.
+Notional includes several parsers for importing external content.
 They will accept either string (data) or file-like objects to provide the input content.

 ## HTML Parser ##